-For each consignment of polyamide or melamine plastic kitchenware originating in or consigned from China or Hong Kong the estimated date and time of its physical arrival must be pre-notified by an interested party to the FASFC at the Designated Point of Entry (DPE) at least two working days in advance.
-This pre-notification must be submitted by means of a Common Entry Document (laid down in Commission Regulation (EC) 669/2009), the CED, of which part I, with the exception of point I.2, is filled out completely and correctly.
-For each consignment a CED must be drawn up via the TRACES system
+For each consignment of polyamide or melamine plastic kitchenware originating in or consigned from China or Hong Kong the estimated date and time of its physical arrival must be pre-notified by an interested party to the FASFC at the BCP at least two working days in advance.
+This pre-notification must be submitted by means of a Common Health Entry Document laid down in Commission implementing regulation (EC) 2019/1715), the CHED, filled out completely and correctly.
+For each consignment a CHED must be drawn up via the TRACES (IMSOC) system

 Each consignment of polyamide or melamine plastic kitchenware originating in or consigned from China or Hong Kong must be accompanied by a document included in Commission Regulation (EU) No 284/2011 which certifies the following:

 for polyamide plastic kitchenware: that the articles do not release PAAs (primary aromatic amines) in a detectable quantity.
 The analysis report containing the analysis results and the method used must be attached to the document ;

 For melamine plastic kitchenware: that the articles do not release more than 15 mg of formaldehyde per kg of foodstuff.
 The analysis report containing the analysis results and the method used must be attached to the document.

 This document shall also contain the list of additional documents which confirm that the consignment meets the requirements concerning the release of primary aromatic amines or formaldehyde laid down in Regulation (EU) No 10/2011 of the Commission of 14 January 2011.